Curriculum Guide

 CLASSICAL CURRICULUM PARADIGM

-As a Scholé Group, we follow a classical core curriculum that includes:
+We encourage a classical core curriculum that includes:

 While not every subject will be taught weekly on Academy Day, we expect families to follow this general outline at home, but there is lots of flexibility within it.
 Parents may choose and maintain their personal curriculum at home, while still enjoying a "group learning" experience in a restful Classically Catholic environment.
 They may also choose to use classes taught on Academy Days as full courses which replace those subjects at home.
 Minimal homework will be assigned and is expected to be completed on time.
 Parents remain the primary educator and may change assignments to fit their students’ needs – just notify the tutor prior to the due date.
 We highly discourage families from enrollment in other academic programs (Seton, MODG, etc) as we have found the workload in conjunction with Academy expectations to be contrary to our goal for restful education.
 For deeper insight into a classical curriculum, we suggest reading The Liberal Arts Tradition by Kevin Clark and Ravi Scott Jain.